-He also suggests that one way to make the entrepreneurial experience more benchmarks and find out too late they are in the wrong arena.
+"Many business buyers plunge into new fields where they don't know the benchmarks and find out too late they are in the wrong arena.
 Play to your strengths.
 If you already have some background knowledge - either because of work experience or because the field just always fascinated you - you will be ahead of the game."
+Rod Robertson is managing partner of Briggs Capital, a firm that specializes in